sgrove/vindicator/README.md

 *"A fun toy"*

 Just a sample crawler to tell you if you have any dead links.
+Please keep in mind this is just an off-the-cuff project and not meant to represent any sort of good practices.

 TODO
 ------------------